 Singers:.
 Even if you can only offer one Sunday morning a month, we invite you to join us.
 It's not as scary as you may think!
 Anyone age sixteen and older is invited to give it a try.
 If you can at least sing the melody when we sing our hymns, you're already halfway there!
 If you have any questions, just contact Howard Bennett at 288-7288 or see me in person.

+This might be a good time to have a blessing bag on hand if you should you encounter someone who is in need.
 What is a blessing bag you ask?
-It is a gallon size plastic bag filed with a number of essential items that can be given to someone who is homeless, down and out or in need of a random act of kindness.
+It is a gallon size plastic bag filled with a number of essential items that can be given to someone who is homeless, down and out or in need of a random act of kindness.

-A supply of the bags for members to take will be located in the Lounge.
+A supply of the bags, for members to take are located in the Lounge.
 Please only take bags to be used as a random act of kindness.
 They can serve as a reminder that God loves everyone and as Christians we are signs of God’s love in the community.

 Help the West End Food Pantry.
 Bring canned and packaged goods to the church lounge.